Soumya98-dev/Eco-Habit/README.md

-# Cheqq - Habit Tracker
+# Eco-Habit - Habit Tracker

 The project is a habit tracker app that also has functions of a social network.
 Users can create an account, create/choose a selection of habits that they want to participate in and check off completed habits each day.
 The app is called Eco-Habiy.

 There are graphs showing your progress, both in the current week and across the last seven natural days.

-## About us

-We are a team of three students fully invested in a Web Development bootcamp in Barcelona.
-Our names are Camila Buldin, Lisa Schwetlick and Raquel Barrio.

 ## Installation guide